What’s the deal with IFS?

 The concept of having parts shows up across cultures and time, such as:

 IFS focuses on the deeply rooted wounds and lessons we have learned over our lives that are the cause of symptoms.
-Many people come to therapy feeling frustrated because they already know what they "should" do (e.g., I know I should stop drinking, I know I should go outside more or stop isolating, I know I should just eat when I am hungry), but struggle to make those choices.
+Many people come to therapy feeling frustrated because they already know what they "should" do (e.g., I know I should stop worrying, I know I should go outside more or stop isolating, I know I should just eat when I am hungry), but struggle to make those choices.
 IFS helps us understand ourselves better and challenges the idea that our behaviors are self-destructive—even in cases of self-harm, suicidal thoughts, disordered eating, etc. This therapy brings us to self-compassion, healing, and lasting change.
 IFS does this by encouraging you to engage with the different parts of yourself in new ways.

 Core aspects of IFS treatment include: